istio/istio/pilot/doc/proxy-controller.md

 Discovery service publishes service topology and routing information to all proxies in the mesh.
 Each proxy carries an identity (pod name and IP address, in case of Kubernetes sidecar deployment).
 Envoy uses this identity to construct a request to the discovery service.
 The discovery service computes the set of service instances running at the proxy address from the service registry, and creates Envoy configuration adapted to the proxy making the request.

-There are three types of discovery services exposed by Istio Manager:
+There are three types of discovery services exposed by Istio Pilot:

 - SDS is the service discovery that is responsible for listing a set of `ip:port` pairs for a cluster;
 - CDS is the cluster discovery that is responsible for listing all Envoy clusters;